epic-gateway/resource-model/README.md

 Update().

 ## Namespaces
-The core namespace is "egw" - our processes run there, and system-scoped objects like the EGW config singleton and ServiceGroup CRs also live there.
+The core namespace is "epic" - our processes run there, and system-scoped objects like the EPIC config singleton and ServiceGroup CRs also live there.
 Each account gets their own k8s namespace, so their configuration data is separate from all other customers' data.

 ## Naming